kkmiranda/PNWMetagenomes/NAMeD/README.md

 ## Ammonification Hydrolases

 Ammonification hydrolases are a way that microbial communities may gain access to ammonia by breaking up more complex proteins into amino acids, releasing ammonia in the process.
+We compiled a list of enzymes that do exactly this in `assets/ammonificationHydrolases.txt`.
+These enzymes are all those from the classes:
+- EC:1.4 - Acting on the CH-NH2 group of donors
+- EC:3.5 - Acting on carbon-nitrogen bonds, other than peptide bonds
+- EC:4.3.1 - Ammonia-lyases

-The enzymes that do this are highly varied and can be viewed in Supplementary Table `Table S4`
+I inputed these search terms into the Orthology Database in genome.jp, took all the KEGG calls from the results and put them into the file above.
+The enzymes that do this are highly varied and can also be viewed in Supplementary Table `Table S4`.

+I then just run this through the command line interface.
 ```
 python cnBonds_misc_data.py
 ```

 ## Visualizing

 The final graph was made in R. Details can be found in `heatmapGen.R`.
+The output needs a lot of refining to look submission quality which I ended up doing in <a href="https://inkscape.org/">Inkscape</a> - an open source Photoshop.
+Check it out!

+The main manuscript has the figure without the MAG names along the x-axis.
+However, the Fig S2 <i>does</i> have the MAG names.
+Both `.png` files are in this folder.

 ## <i>References</i>
 - Hyatt D, Chen G-L, LoCascio PF, Land ML, Larimer FW, Hauser LJ.
 2010.
 Prodigal: prokaryotic gene recognition and translation initiation site identification.
 BMC Bioinformatics 11:119.